johnnguyen2020/ComputerSystems/Assignment1_ShellScript/Readme.md

 Getting familiar with the terminal is a fundamental skill to have.
 Many of you have various levels of experience using the terminal.

-For this assignment, you will be warming up by writing a 1-2 page tutorial on how to use the terminal to do something non-trivial on the command line by building a shell script (You can look at example 'sh' scripts for inspiration on what you can achieve).
+For this assignment, you will be warming up by writing a 1-2 page tutorial on bash scripting.
+Your tutorial will be embededded in a shell script, explaining how to do something on the terminal that is non-trivial but that can be automated.
+You will run your script `myScript.sh` on command line as an executable shell script.
+You can look at example 'sh' scripts for inspiration on what you can achieve on the web.

+The tutorial will be done purely  in text and and within a file called 'myscript.sh'.
+You are required to type your tutorial using a terminal based text editor like 'vim', 'emacs', or 'nano' to write your tutorial (I personally use the vim text editor).

 An example of a non-trivial script would be a few lines of code that sorts a particular column of data from a .csv file.
 You can use your imagination to continue further.

-The tutorial can be purely text, and you should upload a file called 'tutorial.txt'.
-I *strongly* encourage you to use a tool like 'vim', 'emacs', or 'nano' to write your tutorial.
-I personally use the vim text editor.

 # Part 1 - myScript.sh